ShalomMhanda/iOSCodePathPrework/README.md

-# Prework - *Change Background Color*
+# Prework - *Happy Colors*

 Submitted by: **Shalom Mhanda**

-**iOSCodePath** is an app that changes the background color to a random color each time the change color button is clicked.
+**Happy Colors** is an app that changes the background color to a random color each time the change color button is clicked.

-Time spent: **4** hours spent in total
+Time spent: **4.5** hours spent in total

 ## Required Features